abidlabs/shuffled_stats/README.rst

 	print(shuffled_stats.linregress(x,y))
 	>>> [ 1.12348216  0.02539006]

+Not bad, if I do say so myself!
 Feel free to explore shuffled regression and reach out to me if you have any questions!